junxit/us-congress-bills-109/metadata.md

 - 2006-02-14 — Introduced in Senate
 - 2006-02-14 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S1179)
 - 2006-02-14 — Sponsor introductory remarks on measure.
 (CR S1179-1180)
+- 2006-04-05 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text as passed Senate: CR S3160-3161)
+- 2006-04-05 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text as passed Senate: CR S3160-3161)
+- 2006-04-05 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S3160-3161)
+- 2006-04-05 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S3160-3161)